PEDIGREE MY

 What are the calorie requirements for dogs?

 When it comes to understanding the dog feeding guide, knowing the required calorie count becomes the most important factor.
-This is because all the dogs, depending on their age, breed, size, activity level, and several other factors, require different amounts of calories.
+This is because all the dogs, depending on their age, dog breed, size, activity level, and several other factors, require different amounts of calories.

 Age: